Set Up Your VMware Virtual Machine for an On-premises Server Cluster

 Follow these steps to set up and configure your VM cluster for an on-premises deployment:

-Verify that your master node meets the VM requirements.
+Verify that each node in your cluster—the master node and two worker nodes—meets the VM requirements.

 Resource Minimum Requirements Processor Sixteen (16) virtual CPUs Memory 64 GB RAM Local disk storage 500 GB SSD with minimum disk IOPS of 1000 for a standard 4kb block size